 It is important for Protestants to understand some basic facts.
 Contrary to the modern belief that the Bible is a “blueprint” or “textbook” which explains how a church should be structured, it is a product of the Catholic Church—a compilation of writings that reflect a structure that was already present.
 As such, the Bible had no reason to provide fine details of proper ecclesiology; however, proper ecclesiology is detectable.
 Shortly after Jesus’ resurrection, the Catholic Church wrote lots of letters.
 The Catholic Church discerned which of those letters were inspired.
 By the end of the fourth century (Councils of Hippo A.D.
 393 and Carthage A.D.
 397) the Catholic Church finalized the “table of contents” of the scriptures and called the entire body of writing “the Bible”.
 In other words, the Bible would not even exist if the pope and the hierarchy did not exist.

-The Christian Church, with Christ as King, is a Davidic kingdom, complete with a Prime Minister (an office).
+The Christian Church, with Christ as King and Mary as Queen, is a Davidic kingdom, complete with a prime minister (an office).
 The book of Isaiah provides the typology that would be perfected by Peter’s office.

 Isaiah 22:20: And I will place on his [Eli’akim’s] shoulder the key of the house of David; he shall open, and none shall shut; and he shall shut, and none shall open.

 Jesus refers to the office of prime minister when speaking to Peter–nearly quoting from Isaiah when describing Eli’akim’s stewardship.
 (For more about Peter as Rock, read my awesome essay here.)

 Matthew 16:18: I will give you [Peter] the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.